News from BATCOMBE

 The following seven people were elected to Batcombe Parish Council in May 2022: Jayne Cox, Peter Glaisher, Bryony Harling, Janet Jones, Clare Kingston, Tom Price and Ian Sage.

 Claire Sully and Alex Wiltshire (both Liberal Democrats) were elected to the two seats on Somerset County Council for the Mendip South Division and are now our Councillors on the new unitary Somerset Council.
+Following Alex Wiltshire's resignation from the Council, Rob Reed (also Liberal Democrat) was elected to replace him in a by-election.

 New Play Equipment - Playing Field Re-Opened